nwg-piotr/nwg-hello/README.md

 ```

 - `"session_dirs"`: comma-separated paths to session directories.
 We don't include `/usr/share/xsessions` here, as we don't support them.
-- `"custom_sessions"`: greetd can run whatever starts up from the command line.
+- `"custom_sessions"`: greetd can run whatever starts from the command line.
 This way we can add `bash`, `zsh` or something else here.
 - `"monitor_nums"`: leave as is to see the greeter on all monitors.
 Set e.g. `[0, 2]` for it to appear on the 1st and 3rd one.
 - `"delay_secs"`: some monitors take longer to turn on.
 In the meantime the greeter may behave oddly on other monitors.
 If it happens to restart/blink, increase this value.
 If you only have one monitor and no discrete GPU, you may probably set `0` here.
-- `"cmd-sleep"`, `"cmd-reboot"`, and `"cmd-poweroff"` are pre-defined for systemctl-based systems.
+- `"cmd-sleep"`, `"cmd-reboot"`, and `"cmd-poweroff"` are pre-defined for systemd-based systems.
 Use whatever works for you.
 - `"gtk-theme"`, `"gtk-icon-theme"` and `"gtk-cursor-theme"` are of little importance as long, as you use the default css style sheet.
-- `"prefer-dark-theme"` should remain `true`, unless you need to turn it off in your own styling.
+- `"prefer-dark-theme"` should remain `true` unless you need to turn it off with your own styling.
 - `"lang"` allows you to force the use of a specific language, regardless of the `$LANG` system variable.
 Check if we have the translation in the [langs directory](https://github.com/nwg-piotr/nwg-hello/tree/main/nwg_hello/langs).
 - `"env-vars"` allows to pass an array of environment variables.
 Use like this: `["MY_VAR=value", "OTHER_VAR=value1"]`.